This post may contain affiliate links. Please see my disclosure policy for more details.

 Step 4: Mandatory Australian Quarantine

 In conclusion, I wouldn’t have flown unless it had been necessary.
 It was a weird experience, but I didn’t feel unsafe.
 There has been lots in the media about how planes are being thoroughly disinfected between journeys, and how the air-con systems are very sophisticated and filter the air.
-It’s meant to be touching arm rests and food trays that normally spreads germs.
+It’s meant to be touching arm rests and food trays that normally spreads germs, but obviously you still need to be as cautious as possible.

 It was actually one of the few flights where I haven’t caught a cold.
 Usually, I’m almost guaranteed to start snivelling before I even land on a long-haul flight!